Here, you will learn how to put together a strong software business plan, and about the different software business models available to you.

 3. Offer Software as a Service (SaaS)

 A lot has been written about the move toward software-as-a-service, offering software over the web as a subscription service, while the software itself is hosted by a 3rd party (or by the ISV themselves).
-Business customers are now adopting and planning for SaaS in a number of business functions and vertical industries.
+Business customers are now adopting SaaS in many business functions and vertical industries.
 SaaS can also lower the initial adoption cost for the customer, making the SaaS model more attractive in times of limited budgets.
 You could consider completely moving your product to the SaaS model, or offering two different options to your customers: one the traditional license, and the other a lighter hosted service.

 For more about how the move to a SaaS model can impact your business, take a look at our article on the business implications of moving to a SaaS business model, and this article on SaaS metrics.
 However, make sure you do your up-front planning for the SaaS offering.
 Find out why having a solid SaaS business plan is even more important than for other software business models.

 Finally, try to think out-of-the-box to identify value-add business software services you can provide to your customers.
 This will allow you to maximize the pricing for your offering versus a more commodity service.

 4. Provide Software Consulting Business Services

 Finally, you could choose to supplement your software product strategy with additional for-fee consulting services to provide the customization and implementation support that traditionally might be bundled with a vertical high-price-tag software solution.
 If you’re going the SaaS route, this could include helping your customers align their infrastructure and business processes to take the best advantage of the service that they are adopting.

 Yes, your company does need to make money.
 But there are many examples of software firms adopting some variant of a free software business model, providing their core software for free, and upselling to a paid version or finding their revenue in other ways (support, value-add services, paid add-on modules, or advertising... just to name a few).